-Exploring the country in our motorhome, experiencing new places and connecting with the natural world as we wander in our RV through the wild, and the not-so-wild, spaces of this land.
-Whether it’s learning about the plants and animals in a local park, discovering a new town and its history, or watching whales off the coast, come along with us as we explore the nature of our journey…
+Exploring the country in our motorhome, experiencing new places and connecting with the natural world as we wander through the wild, and the not-so-wild, spaces of this land.
+Whether it’s tasting amazing food, learning about the plants and animals in a local park, discovering a new town and its history, or watching whales off the coast, come along with us as we live our journey…

 Hi All!
 I’m Julie – a serious, spiritual woman who’s learning how to play and working to overcome diabetes.

 I have a strong connection to Nature – the wildlife, the plants, the water, and the land.
-I dabble in working with medicinal plants, sing songs to the water and, yes, hug the trees.
+I work with medicinal plants, sing songs to the water and, yes, hug the trees.
 To me, every place in Nature is spiritual, sacred.

 I’m Brian and I’m the introverted, orangutan-armed husband of this travelling duo.
 I’m into many things: science, philosophy, music, building musical instruments, good coffee, quality beer, and I won’t say no to a good Scotch.
 And as you may see from some of my posts, I’m very verbose when I write.